natnicha/BeAcross/README.md

 ## Getting Started
 To start Across web application, you have to start 2 services - Backend and Across.
 You have to set up your environment beforehand.
 Please follow these steps.
 1. Setup your development environment for a backend web services according to the [Backend README](/_backend/README.md)
-2. Setup your development environment for an Across website according to the [Across README](/across-app/README.md)
+2. Setup your development environment for an Across website (frotend) according to the [Across README](/across-app/README.md)
 3. Start backend web services
 4. Start Across website
 5. Enjoy our website at [Across](http://localhost:3000/)